 The purpose of this lesson is to understand where and for what purpose inequalities are used.

-Read out difficult or unfamiliar words or phrases and ask the students to read them to themselves and then out loud as a class.
+Read challenging or unfamiliar words aloud, then have students read them silently and then aloud together as a class.

 Inequality - compares two values, showing if one is less than, greater than, or simply not equal to another value